kevynrdz/rapicad/README.md

 ### Finally, thanks all for support this project.

 All files are designed and developed by KevynRdz under CC-BY license.
 For more info visit https://creativecommons.org/licenses/by/4.0/
+The name and logo of RAPICAD is under intellectual property.
+Copyright 2023, all rights reserved.